Ultimate Lawn Mower Maintenance Guide

 - Removes fungal diseases and other lawn pathogens

 - Removes buildup that can reduce your mower’s efficiency

 For your safety, clean the deck with the mower’s spark plug disconnected and the fuel tank drained.
 Turn the mower onto its side, and use a plastic putty knife to pry away large clumps of dirt and debris.
 Remove remaining debris by spraying the underside with a garden hose or a pressure washer.
 Allow the deck to air dry before reassembling your mower and starting to mow.

 The steps above cover maintenance tips for gas-powered push mowers.
 Maintaining a riding lawn mower, such as a lawn tractor or zero turn mower, is generally similar except for one major difference:

 You need to take extra caution when lifting a riding mower.

 To change the blades or clean the deck on a zero turn or another type of riding mower, your safest option is to raise it using a specially designed lawn mower lift.
 This will raise your mower and securely hold it in place while you perform your tune-up.

-It’s true – many of these steps, such as changing your spark plugs, are just as easy to take before mowing for the first time each spring as they are before putting your mower away for the winter.
+It’s true – many of these lawn mower tune up steps, such as changing your spark plugs, are just as easy to take before mowing for the first time each spring as they are before putting your mower away for the winter.

 Any time is a good time to make sure that your mower is running smoothly.
-By regularly maintaining your gas-powered mower, you’ll always be ready to transform your yard into a space where you can walk, sit, and enjoy your time.
+By regularly performing lawn mower maintenance, you’ll always be ready to transform your yard into a space where you can walk, sit, and enjoy your time.

 It takes just a few simple steps to get the most out of your lawn – and your lawn mower – all year round.